dotnet/docs-maui/docs/user-interface/system-theme-changes.md

 </ContentPage>
 ```

-In this example, the background color of the <xref:Microsoft.Maui.Controls.Grid> and the `Button` style changes based on whether the device is using its light theme or dark theme.
+In this example, the background color of the <xref:Microsoft.Maui.Controls.Grid> and the <xref:Microsoft.Maui.Controls.Button> style changes based on whether the device is using its light theme or dark theme.

 For more information about the `AppThemeBinding` markup extension, see [AppThemeBinding markup extension](~/xaml/markup-extensions/consume.md#appthemebinding-markup-extension).